fauu/Kamite/README.md

 * The *character counter* and the *session timer* can be frozen/paused and restarted by, respectively, short-clicking and long-clickng on them.

+* The *session timer* can be set up to pause automatically after a period of inactivity.
+For example, add `sessionTimer.autoPause.after: 45s` to auto-pause after 45 seconds of inactivity.

 ## Text extraction